Proxmox-Cloud/pve_cloud/docs/schemas/pve_cloud_inv_schema.md

 | **Type**     | `string` |
 | **Required** | Yes      |

 **Description:** The overarching domain for the cloud.
-Will also be used for ddns
+Will also be used for ddns.

 ## <a name="pve_clusters"></a>3.
 Property `Cloud Inventory > pve_clusters`